iu-parfunc/lvars/haskell/lvish/README.md

-# A prototype Haskell implementation of LVish
+# A Haskell implementation of the LVish parallel programming model, based on LVars

 _LVish_ is a [quasi-deterministic] parallel programming model that extends [LVars] to incorporate _freezing_ and _event handlers_.
 This